Organizing

 description:Assign a priority category to tasks based on their urgency and importance.
 Act depending on priority category.

-by Andy Hunt and Dave Thomas offers invaluable insights into their approach to software development.
+by Andy Hunt and Dave Thomas distills decades of pragmatic software craftsmanship.